wb-airbus/soxy/README.md

 ## 🏢 License

-This project is licensed under the GPLv3 License.
+This project is licensed under the GNU GPLv3 License.
 See the [LICENSE](LICENSE) file for details.